mapninja/CV/README.md

 Created and delivered content for a 3-day Spatial Analysis Bootcamp, using ArcGIS Suite of software, and including: An Introduction to GIS with ArcGIS, Geoprocessing with ArcGIS, Data Creation Workflows with ArcGIS, and Field Data Collection with ArcGIS.

 #### The Stanford Geospatial Center GIS Workshop Series, 2015-present
 An ongoing workshop series, with the objective of delivering practical skills in GIS data creation, management, analysis and presentation, specifically for research and teaching.
-Workshops are delivered on either ArcGIS, or QGIS, depending on user needs and interests.
+Workshops are delivered on either QGIS, ArcGIS, ArcGIS Pro or R Studio depending on user needs and interests.

 #### MODS Summer Graduate Student Orientation Program, Yale School of Forestry & Environmental Studies, 2006-2014
 Applied GIS for Urban Forestry applications including field data collection, management and analysis, using the ongoing and Urban Resource Initiative's New Haven Street Tree Survey.
 Students are oriented to the technology stack used (currently ArcGIS Server and Collector for ArcGIS based), trained and deployed for street tree survey field data collection, then provided instruction in the management and analysis of collected data.